locize/blog/source/_posts/next-i18next.md

 The code is written once and depending on your needs it is then executed as SSG (static-site generation), SSR (server-side rendering) or CSR (client-side rendering), etc.

 >So also the internationalization, right?

+# How to optimize Next.js apps to best work with translations on server side and on client side with next-i18next?

 Let's take the example of [next-i18next](https://github.com/isaachinman/next-i18next).
 While next-i18next uses [i18next](https://www.i18next.com) and [react-i18next](https://react.i18next.com) under the hood, users of next-i18next simply need to include their translation content as JSON files and don't have to worry about much else.